Skip to Main Content

 Ted Vogel, Stump Roost.
 Donated in memory of the artist by his siblings in 2020.

-The computers you're passing are a key resource for students, especially for printing purposes.
-Students receive a 650-page printing balance every year.
-On the other side of the staircase to your left is a lab of Macs.
+The computers you're passing are a key resource for students, especially for printing.
+To your left, on the other side of the stairs, is another computer lab with Macs and two more printers, including a color printer.

-Bear right around the red and orange furniture under the cedar panel, and follow the ramp or three stairs.
+Bear right around the soft red and orange furniture and follow the ramp or the stairs up.

 As you arrive on the top floor, look up and around to find the stained glass windows at either end of the long wing.

-These windows, original to the 1967 building, represent the moon (eastern window) and the sun (western window) in a style reminiscent of Northwest Coast art.
+These windows, original to the 1967 building, represent the moon (eastern window) and the sun (western window) in a style evoking Northwest Coast art.

 Moon window, 3rd floor